-Looking back, in anger, it is now easy to see that Berlusconi did everything he could to flatter president Bush and to establish himself as an affordable international partner of the neo-con inner circle… and not be considered just an old megalomaniac charlatan, a media tycoon with mafia connections, a criminal record and an addiction to prostitution.
-He found fertile ground there, since the torture that took place at the Genoa G8 summit may have seemed something new for our country, but it was an old friend of the U.S.A. and something under the neo-cons’ skin.
+Looking back, in anger, it is now easy to see that Berlusconi did everything he could to flatter President Bush and to establish himself as an affordable international partner of the neo-con inner circle… and not be considered just an old megalomaniac charlatan, a media tycoon with mafia connections, a criminal record and an addiction to prostitution.
+He found fertile ground there, since the tortures that took place at the Genoa G8 summit may have seemed something new for our country, but not for the U.S.A., as if they were something under the neo-cons’ skin.